 Great question.
 I think we should start by looking at points in the lifecycle that are critical to customer success, engagement and growth.

-The first is onboarding.
-For SaaS products offered on a trial basis, customers need to gain proficiency very quickly.
 Even with a longer onboarding process, it’s critical to configure the software so you help customer organizations succeed quickly.

 There’s a related metric called time-to-value, which defines customer success in various ways.
 It can be based on increasing customer revenue, or improving email campaign conversions or another relevant business performance indicator.